More and more services use your phone number to identify you, sometimes in addition to an email address, other times instead of one.

 In another type of attack, a hacker fraudulently obtains access to a global system used for routing calls and messages, called SS7, to intercept and divert login codes.
 In this attack, you might not notice that you are a victim, as your phone will continue operating as usual.

 Here are five steps to protect you from falling victim to this threat:

 1. Don’t give online services your phone number

 Online services shouldn’t need your phone number.
-They shouldn’t ask for any information they don’t need, and they shouldn’t put you at risk keeping this information on file.
+They shouldn’t ask for any information they don’t need, and they shouldn’t put you at risk by keeping this information on file.
 In many cases you can opt out of submitting your phone number or skip this particular step.
 You can also choose another service or inquire why your phone number is necessary.

 2. Use other forms of two-factor authentication

 Don’t use your phone number for two-factor authentication (2FA).
 Instead, use authenticator apps or, even better, hardware security like the FIDO U2F standard.

 These options will ensure that your access to your accounts is not dependent on your SIM card or phone.
 When your phone number is the sole method of identification (such as for your Whatsapp or Telegram account), don’t forget to set a secondary password to keep people out!